-Virginia Vrecl (Slovenia) graduated from the Faculty of Architecture at the University of Ljubljana in 1997.
-After graduation, she collaborated with various architecture offices, and in 1999 began her solo career in architectural planning.
-She started working on architectural photography while researching the architectural space.
-Since 2014, she has been independently exhibiting or participating in numerous group exhibitions, while her architectural photographs have been published in numerous magazines, newspapers, and catalogues, as well as on domestic and foreign web portals.
+Virginia Vrecl graduated from the Faculty of Architecture at the University of Ljubljana.
+After graduation, she collaborated with various architecture studios, and began her solo career in architectural planning.
+She started practising architectural photography while researching architectural space.
+Since 2014, she has independently exhibited or participated in numerous group exhibitions, while her architectural photographs have been published in numerous magazines, newspapers, and books, as well as on national and international online platforms.

 Dejan Sluga is Director and Chief Curator of the Photon Gallery – Centre for Contemporary Photography.
 Holds a BA in Art History and Sociology of Culture from the Faculty of Arts Ljubljana, pursued postgraduate studies at Sotheby's Art Institute London.
 Started the Photon Gallery in 2003.
 Launched the Photonic Moments – Month of Photography Festival in 2005.
 Opened Photon Gallery in Vienna in 2013.
 Since the launch of the Photon Gallery in Ljubljana, Sluga has curated and organised most of the Photon exhibitions and projects in Ljubljana, Slovenia and internationally, including the Photon Gallery Vienna.